The Lagos preacher and the football final

 Younes Belhanda (Tunisia) and Youssef Msakni (Morocco) both look the real deal too.
 Expect Arsenal to sign the pair of them and turn them into a couple of soft-shoed, goal-shy Rosickys.

 Pierre-Emerick Aubameyang was outstanding for Gabon right up until his heartbreaking penalty miss against Mali in the quarters.
 Not since Baggio in ’94 has the world felt so sorry for a man with such a silly haircut making such a hash of a spot-kick.
-Asamoah Gyan is proof of just how damaging a miss of that magnitude can be to a player, especially if folk insist in immortalising it in song.
+Asamoah Gyan is proof of just how damaging a miss of that magnitude can be to a player, especially if folk insist on immortalizing it in song.

-Other players who might have been worth a mention are Zambian trio Nathan Sinkala (he of the absolutely stonking penalty in the shootout), Isaac Chansa and Stophira Sunzu, all of whom must have attracted interest from scouts at AFCON.
+Other players who might have been worth a mention are Zambian trio Nathan Sinkala (he of the absolutely stonking penalty in the shootout), Isaac Chansa, and Stophira Sunzu, all of whom must have attracted interest from scouts at AFCON.